 Customer service has always been elite and we’ve basically used points to do any international travel.
 For the BNPL (buy now, pay later) folks, Chase actually has “My Chase Plan” that allows you to break up large charges on your card into even smaller, more manageable ones (ex. $1000 > 6, $166 monthly payments).

-Before we continue, let’s remember great investing is soooo boring.
+Before we continue on where to invest money, let’s remember great investing is soooo boring.
 Sometimes worse than watching paint dry because compounding takes so long to see.
 For context, Warren Buffett made 99.7% of his wealth after he was 52.
 Most people would be best served getting and staying out of debt, setting up and investing in tax-advantaged accounts, then depositing capital into Betterment.
 For most people, that’s where it ends.
 Go enjoy your life.

 If you’re interested in getting exotic, keep reading.

 Fundrise – Typically people invest in REITs (real estate investment trusts) to access institutional real estate portfolios.
 The average return expectation is 8-15%+.